-- Visiting Fellow, Plymouth University Marine Institute.
+- Visiting Fellow, University of Plymouth Marine Institute.

 - Paul has been involved in the international shipping industry for over 50 years, having entered HMS Conway Merchant Navy Training School at the age of 13, and later undertaking a Deck Officer apprenticeship with Alfred Holt and Company of Liverpool.